• Skip to primary navigation

 First, you have to soak the moss in water for about 5 minutes.

-Then poke holes around the sides and insert your plants adding potting soil around the roots to secure them in place.
+Then poke holes around the sides of the basket and insert your plants adding potting soil around the roots to secure them in place.

 Note: If you live in a very warm climate or have unseasonably hot weather this one will dry out quickly.
 Spray it with a hose or fill up a large tub and sink the entire basket in the water.

-It's quick and easy and I really like the rustic country look.
+It's quick and easy and I love the rustic charm it gives.
 You can also make a similar hanging herb garden with sphagnum moss.
 Or this moss globe flower planter.

 As the plants grow and fill in feel free to trim them to keep the planter looking nice and tidy.
-This particular basket is earmarked for the baby I delivered in that house, who just moved into her own first home.
+This particular basket is earmarked for the baby I delivered in that house.
+She is also a plant lover so this was a great gift to create for her.

 Patti signature